Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 If possible, isolated metastases are resected completely in patients whose primary tumor is controlled.[

-Enrollment in a clinical trial should be considered if all of the recurrent disease cannot be surgically removed.
+If all of the recurrent disease cannot be surgically removed, patients should consider enrolling in a clinical trial.
 Phase I and phase II clinical trials may be appropriate.

 Combined vincristine/irinotecan and single-agent irinotecan have been used with some success.[